Permanent Firefighter Recruitment FAQs

 - diabetes (or disease of other organs, e.g. eyes, kidney, heart, vascular system or neurological system)

 - significant hip, knee or ankle degenerative arthritis

 - hip, knee or ankle injury (with significant loss of range of movement).

 All applicants should ensure that information from treating doctors/specialists relating to any pre-existing medical conditions is available at the time of their medical assessment.
-This will allow timely assessment and avoid delays the processing of their applications.
+This will allow timely assessment and avoids delaying the processing of their application.

-No. Fire & Rescue NSW is one of the world’s largest urban emergency services agencies and seeks to employ people who reflect its professionalism and values, and the diversity, culture and skills of our society.
+FRNSW is one of the world’s largest urban emergency services agencies and seeks to employ people who reflect its professionalism and values, and the diversity, culture and skills of our wider community.

-Can I have a part-time job while employed as a permanent firefighter?
+Can I have a part-time job while employed as a firefighter?

 What does the recruitment process involve?

 The application process is made up of several steps:

 - Step 1 - Application Gateway - Online application form and targeted questions (also uploading of ID documents); two online assessments